Juhaziel/New-Solar-Language/documentation/lang_info.md

 inline   func  NAME ( PARAMS ) -> ( TYPE ) { STMT ... }
 ```

-Constants must be of a simple type.
+Constants must be of a simple integral type.

+Static variable and functions can only be declared once and must immediately be given a value/body.

 The `inline` keyword forces a function to be inlined where it is called and is automatically static.
 Inlined functions ignore the nomangle rule as they are not assigned a memory address.